James Patterson Lyke: Priesthood

 Lyke was ordained a priest at St. Francis Church in Teutopolis on June 24, 1966, by Bishop William O’Connor.
 After his 1966 ordination, the Franciscans assigned Lyke to teach at Padua High School in Cleveland.
 While at Padua, Lyke led the local Operation Breadbasket campaign to help the African-American community.

-After the assassination of Dr. Martin Luther King Jr. in 1968, Lyke requested that the Franciscans assign him to a parish in Tennessee.
+After the assassination of Dr. Martin Luther King Jr. in Memphis, Tennessee, in 1968, Lyke requested that the Franciscans assign him to a parish in Tennessee.
 They sent him to serve as pastor to St. Thomas Parish in Memphis, becoming the first African-American priest in Tennessee.
 During this period, he also served as president of the National Office for Black Catholics.

 In 1977, the Franciscans appointed Lyke as director of the Newman Center at Grambling State University in Grambling, Louisiana.

 Auxiliary Bishop of Cleveland

 Pope John Paul II named Lyke as an auxiliary bishop of Cleveland and titular bishop of Furnos Major on June 30, 1979.
-He was consecrated in Cleveland by Cardinal James Hickey on August 1, 1979.
-Lyke obtained a Doctor of Theology degree in 1981 from the Union Graduate School in Cincinnati, Ohio.While serving as auxiliary bishop, Lyke coordinated the group that produced Lead Me, Guide Me: The African American Catholic Hymnal in 1987.
+He was consecrated in Cleveland by Bishop James Hickey (future Archbishop and Cardinal) on August 1, 1979.
+Lyke obtained a Doctor of Theology degree in 1981 from the Union Graduate School in Cincinnati, Ohio.
+While serving as auxiliary bishop, Lyke coordinated the group that produced Lead Me, Guide Me: The African American Catholic Hymnal in 1987.